yunguan-wang/SPROD/README.md

   --output_prefix, -p
                         Output prefix used in the output. (default: sprod) --sprod_npc, -sn
-                        Number of PCs to use, positive integers. -1 to use all PCs from the features.(default: -1) --sprod_umap, -su
+                        Number of Principal Components (PCs) to use, positive integers. -1 to use all PCs from the features.(default: -1)
+  --sprod_umap, -su
                         Toggle to use UMAP on top of PCA to represent features. (default: False) --sprod_R, -r
                         Spot neighborhood radius ratio, 0-1, radius=R*min(xmax-xmin,ymax-ymin). (default: 0.08)
   --spord_perplexity, -u
-                        Perplexity, used in Sprod to find the proper Gaussian kernal for distant representation. (default: 250)
+                        Perplexity, as in tSNE, during the graph building process. (default: 250) --sprod_margin, -g
-  --sprod_margin, -g
-                        Margin for bisection search, used in Sprod to find the proper Gaussian kernal. smaller => slower => accurate (default: 0.001)
+                        Margin for the bisection method for solving the perpexity equation. smaller => slower => accurate (default: 0.001)
   --sprod_latent_dim, -k
                         Dimension of the latent space used in sprod to represent spots. (default: 10) --sprod_graph_reg, -l
-                        Regularization term for spot graph contructed in sprod. (default: 1) --sprod_weight_reg, -w
+                        Regularization term for the similarity graph contruction in sprod. (default: 1) --sprod_weight_reg, -w
                         Regularization term for the denoising weights. (default: 0.625) --sprod_diag, -d
                         Toggle to force graph weights to be diagnoal, useful in reducing over smoothing (default: False) --image_feature_type, -i
-                        Type of feature extracted. combination from {'spot', 'block'} and {'intensity', 'texture'} with '_' as delimiter.
+                        Type of feature extracted. combination of {'spot', 'block'} and {'intensity', 'texture'} with '_' as the delimiter.
 Only relevant if the input dataset contains an matching tif image. (default: spot_intensity)
   --warm_start, -ws
-                        Toggle for warm start, which will skip all preprocessing steps in feature extraction and batch mode prep. (default: False)
+                        Toggle for warm start, which will skip all preprocessing steps in feature extraction and batch mode preparation. (default: False)
   --num_of_batches, -pb
-                        How many times subsampling is ran.
-Only works when --input_type is batch. (default: 10) -ci, --img_type
+                        How many times subsampling is run.
+Only works when --input_type is "batch". (default: 10) -ci, --img_type
                         Input image type. {'he', 'if'}.
 The 'if' mode is only tested on Visium-assocaited data. (default: he)
 ```